-Ongoing ecological assessments of the coastal area surrounding the Pohokura site have shown that the health of the three reefs in the vicinity is comparable to other reefs around the Taranaki coastline that are subjected to sand inundation.
+Ecological assessment of the intertidal coastal area surrounding the Pohokura site found very high species diversity and abundance across the three studied reefs, indicating a stable and healthy reef environment with high water quality along the north Taranaki coastline.
+The ongoing ecological surveys have shown that the health of the reefs in the vicinity is comparable to other reefs around the Taranaki coastline that are subjected to sand inundation.
 SENZL activities in the area do not appear to have had any adverse effect on the coastal environment.

-During the period under review, the Company demonstrated a high level of environmental performance and compliance with the resource consents.
+During the period under review, the Company demonstrated a high level of both environmental and administrative performance and compliance with the resource consents.
 The Pohokura facilities were well managed and maintained.
 A highly proactive approach to environmental stewardship and best practice continues to be demonstrated by the Company.

-This report includes recommendations for the 2013-2014 year.
+This report includes recommendations for the 2014-2015 year.